Anne Docherty - MA Counselling MSc Psychology BSc (Hons) Psychology Reg MBACP

 I have worked with individuals with autism, Asperger’s syndrome and a variety of mental health conditions.

-In addition to my private practice at The Eaves in Guildford, I work at Relate in Reigate as a young person and adult individual counsellor and am a counsellor for students at East Surrey College.
+I have worked at Relate in Reigate as a young person and adult individual counsellor and as a counsellor for students at East Surrey College.

 I provide training and support for leaders of a large voluntary organisation working with survivors of abuse.